-

 The team provides support for vulnerable people of all ages including children and young people attending Police Investigation Centres (PICs), Courts and other locations used by criminal justice agencies.

 Contact with us varies according to need.
-Someone may see their practitioner only once.
-We may refer them to Julian Support for ongoing support.
-Project Nova provides a tailored service for military veterans.
-We work with many agencies to help former servicemen and women.
+Some may see their practitioner only once.
+We may refer to Julian Support for ongoing support.
 We will liaise with any agency that can assist, including NHS and the voluntary sector.
 The person may also have contact with the service if they appear in court.

-The Liaison and Diversion Service arranges support for any health or social condition where referrals would improve health or justice outcomes.
+The Liaison and Diversion Service arranges support for any health or social condition where referrals would improve health, social or justice outcomes.
 The service works to a recovery model that allows the people using the service to set their own goals.

 We prioritise screening people in custody with vulnerabilities such as learning disabilities, mental health, gender, age, alcohol or substance misuse, accommodation, financial problems, youths, people in custody for the first time, or physical health problems.